prashanthkatam/resultwebsiteoci/README.md

 insert into students (hallticketno, name, telugu, hindi, english, maths, science, social, totalmarks) values ('2022TS13', 'Boomaiah', '99', '99', '99', '99', '99', '99', '554');

+# Push to Dockerhub

+docker tag examwebsite:latest thebug2227/prodrepo:examwebsite

+docker push thebug2227/prodrepo:examwebsite

+thebug2227 is account name

+prodrepo is dockerhub repo name

+examwebsite is folder tagged to latest tag and pushed to thebug2227/prodrepo:examwebsite

+First step is to tag a folder/file to tag name

+Next step is to push it to the dockerhub